 “He was my only son.
 Death provided me no reprieve.
 Only vengeance will allow my soul to rest.”

 Centuries-old voices echoed in his head though he never truly heard them.
 They had departed from the mortal plane over a century ago.
 Just distant memories at this point.
 Most would believe the injustices their family members had suffered that were by now long forgotten hardly warranted a thought.
 Time made it so nobody cared that good men were betrayed.

 Except for one.
 Only one man could make sure that these men received some facsimile of retribution.
 There was only one man who could put those souls to rest.

-He only knew of these stories through books and grimoires he read.
+He only knew of these stories because of what he read in books and grimoires.
 They still spoke to him as if he had heard them just the day before.
 Their injustices still resonated as if they had been committed against a family member.

 Gregory found the strength to rise to his feet.
 He exerted an anguished and primal shriek as he rammed his body forward with the recklessness of a battering ram and head-butted his way through.

 His glasses shattered.
 Ribbons were all that remained of his fancy pants.
-The remnants of his shirt fell to shreds along with his tie and vest.
-This revealed a surprisingly muscular body that even the demoness had to internally admit impressed her and perhaps even a little aroused her.
+The remnants of his shirt fell to shreds along with his vest and tie.
+This revealed a surprisingly muscular body that even the demoness had to internally admit impressed her.
+Perhaps even aroused her, a little bit.